djberg96/rslp/README.md

 ```

 ## Known Bugs
+None that I'm aware of in this library.

+However, the OpenSLP implementation itself has at least one bug in the
+SLPFindSrvs() function, where specifying a filter could cause it to crash.
+This means that specifying a filter to the OpenSLP::SLP.find_services method
+could cause a crash.
+See https://github.com/openslp-org/openslp/issues/11
+for details.

-None that I'm aware of.
-Please report bugs on the project page at:
+Please report any other bugs on the project page at:

 https://github.com/djberg96/rslp